-The skills developed in Sport and Recreation may be oriented towards work, personal fitness, or general health and wellbeing.
-Students will be involved in learning experiences that allow them to develop their interpersonal abilities and encourage them to appreciate and value active involvement in sporting and recreational activities, contributing to ongoing personal and community development throughout their adult life.
+The skills developed in Sport and Recreation may be oriented towards future work, personal fitness goals, or general health and wellbeing.
+Students will be involved in learning experiences that allow them to develop their interpersonal abilities and encourage them to appreciate and value active involvement in physical pursuits.
+This contributes to their ongoing personal and community development throughout life.

-In Sport and Recreation, students are involved in communicating ideas and information in, about and through sport and recreation activities.
-These activities will be the medium through which students examine the effects of sport and recreation on individuals and communities, investigate the role of sport and recreation in maintaining good health, evaluate strategies to promote health and safety, and investigate personal and interpersonal skills to achieve goals.
+In Sport and Recreation, students communicate ideas and information in, about and through active experiences.
+These physical activities become the context through which students investigate the effects of sport and recreation on individuals and communities, evaluate strategies for health and safety, and develop key personal and interpersonal skills to set and achieve goals.